2024 Edition

 CA-CRI 4.01

-Interpretation: A safety plan includes a prioritized written list of coping strategies and sources of support that individuals who have been deemed to be at high risk for suicide can use.
-Individuals can implement these strategies before or during a suicidal crisis in order to prevent a suicide attempt or possibly death.
-Components of a safety plan can include: recognition of warning signs, internal coping strategies, socialization strategies for distraction and support, family and social contacts for assistance, professional and agency contacts, and lethal means restriction.
+Interpretation: A safety plan includes a prioritized, written list of coping strategies and sources of support for individuals navigating a suicidal crisis.
+Individuals can implement these strategies before or during a suicidal crisis to prevent a suicide attempt or possibly death.
+Components of a safety plan can include recognition of warning signs, internal coping strategies, socialization strategies for distraction and support, family and social contacts for assistance, professional and agency contacts, and lethal means restriction.

 Fundamental Practice